pivot-access-ltd/bma-offline-docs/src/high-availability.md

 <a href="#heading--rack-controller-ha"><h2 id="heading--rack-controller-ha">Make rack controllers highly available</h2></a>

-rad-begin /deb/2.9/cli
-You need to [install multiple rack controllers](/t/rack-controllers/3064#heading--install-a-rack-controller) to achieve real high availability.
-Once that's done, you automatically gain highly-available BMC control, and you can also enable highly-available DHCP. rad-end

-rad-begin /deb/2.9/ui
-You need to [install multiple rack controllers](/t/rack-controllers/3065#heading--install-a-rack-controller) to achieve real high availability.
-Once that's done, you automatically gain highly-available BMC control, and you can also enable highly-available DHCP. rad-end

-rad-begin /deb/3.0/cli
-You need to [install multiple rack controllers](/t/rack-controllers/4091#heading--install-a-rack-controller) to achieve real high availability.
-Once that's done, you automatically gain highly-available BMC control, and you can also enable highly-available DHCP. rad-end

-rad-begin /deb/3.0/ui
-You need to [install multiple rack controllers](/t/rack-controllers/4092#heading--install-a-rack-controller) to achieve real high availability.
-Once that's done, you automatically gain highly-available BMC control, and you can also enable highly-available DHCP. rad-end

-rad-begin /snap/2.9/cli
-You need to [install multiple rack controllers](/t/rack-controllers/3058#heading--install-a-rack-controller) to achieve real high availability.
-Once that's done, you automatically gain highly-available BMC control, and you can also enable highly-available DHCP. rad-end

-rad-begin /snap/2.9/ui
-You need to [install multiple rack controllers](/t/rack-controllers/3059#heading--install-a-rack-controller) to achieve real high availability.
-Once that's done, you automatically gain highly-available BMC control, and you can also enable highly-available DHCP. rad-end

-rad-begin /snap/3.0/cli
-You need to [install multiple rack controllers](/t/rack-controllers/4089#heading--install-a-rack-controller) to achieve real high availability.
-Once that's done, you automatically gain highly-available BMC control, and you can also enable highly-available DHCP. rad-end

-rad-begin /snap/3.0/ui
-You need to [install multiple rack controllers](/t/rack-controllers/4090#heading--install-a-rack-controller) to achieve real high availability.
-Once that's done, you automatically gain highly-available BMC control, and you can also enable highly-available DHCP. rad-end
+You need to [install multiple rack controllers](/t/rack-controllers/nnnn#heading--install-a-rack-controller) to achieve real high availability.
+Once that's done, you automatically gain highly-available BMC control, and you can also enable highly-available DHCP.

 <a href="#heading--bmc-ha"><h3 id="heading--bmc-ha">Enable highly-available BMC</h3></a>